zanasrin/python-cassandra/README.md

 1. Clone this repository using `https://github.com/zanasrin/python-cassandra.git`

-2. Go to Samples folder.
+2. Go to PythonSamples folder.

 3. Next, substitute the endpoint and authorization key in `config.py` with your Cosmos DB account's values.